 The senior class votes the amount of its membership dues.
-Dues cover the cost of the class gift, senior activities, and graduation pictures.
+Dues cover the cost of the class gift, and senior activities.
 Dues cannot exceed \$50 per school year and must be approved by the university president.
 Autumn quarter graduates will be charged \$50.
 Should the class vote dues of less than \$50, an adjustment will be made later in the quarter.

-Students pay directly for caps, gowns, announcements, etc. Nursing students pay directly for uniforms, pins, etc.
+Students pay directly for caps, gowns, announcements, graduation photos etc. Nursing students pay directly for uniforms, pins, etc.